Are Metric T Nuts the Right Fastener for Your Flexible Mounting Needs?

 • Caliper (to double-check sizes)

-• Allen key or wrench (for tightening the bolt)
+• Allen key or wrench (for tightening)

 • Deburring tool (to smooth rough T-slot edges)